The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation

-An FIR filter of order 10 works reasonably well to remove frequencies above 30~Hz, but we observed persistent power line noise.
+We filter the EEG signal in the same frequency band as used in standard sleep scoring (\ie $0.5$~Hz to 30~Hz)~\cite{iber2007aasm}.
+An FIR filter of order 20 works reasonably well to remove frequencies above 30~Hz, but we observed persistent power line noise in unshielded home or office recording environments.
 To address this issue, we apply a notch filter whose frequency depends on the geographical area (50~Hz in Europe, 60~Hz in North America).
-For removing low frequencies, we rely on the online standardization process described in Section~\ref{sec:standardization}.
-We use a coefficient $\alpha_\mu=0.1$ for our running average, which can be shown to attenuate frequencies under 4~Hz.
+For removing low frequencies, we rely on online standardization through exponential moving average (formulas are provided in Supplementary Information).
+We use a coefficient $\alpha_\mu=0.1$ for our running average, which attenuates frequencies under 4~Hz.
 We use a smaller coefficient $\alpha_\sigma=0.001$ for our running variance, meaning that our estimate of the standard deviation takes a larger portion of the signal into account.
-We empirically found this choice of $\alpha_\mu$ and $\alpha_\sigma$ to reveal EEG features of interest and yield sensible standardization, by visual inspection.
-We apply a similar procedure in the second branch to extract the envelope.
-First, the signal is filtered with a FIR band-pass between 12~Hz and 16~Hz.
-Then, it is standardized like in the first branch, except that we use $\alpha_\mu=\alpha_\sigma=0.001$.
-We then square the signal and smooth the result by computing its moving average according to Equation~\ref{eq:running_av}, this time with $\alpha_\mu=0.01$.
-This method is much simpler and faster than computing \eg an Hilbert envelope.
-We evaluate different types of ANN architectures, using either both or only one of these preprocessed signals as input.
+We empirically found this choice of $\alpha_\mu$ and $\alpha_\sigma$ to reveal EEG features of interest and yield acceptable standardization, by visual inspection.